fbpx

 But after I met John and we started talking, I started to relax a bit.
 This wasn’t so bad.

 Conversation was flowing.
 All was going well (or so I thought).
-Until the end of the interview when John asked me some cliched interview question that I honestly don’t even remember.
+Until the end of the 45-minute interview when John asked me some cliched interview question that I honestly don’t even remember.

 My response?
 I talked about my experience doing tongue therapy as a teenager.

-Yes, you read that right: TONGUE THERAPY.
+Yup, you read that right: TONGUE THERAPY.
 Of all things.

 JK.
 I did try it out for a few months until I quickly realized it wasn’t my cup of tea (as much fun as the idea of angry producers and talent agents cursing me out all day long sounded…).

-TLDR; You’ll work with someone that’s GENUINE and honest to the core.
+TLDR; You’ll work with someone that’s genuine and honest to the core.

 8. I’m brasileira no coraçao (Brazilian at heart)